Dec 31, 2018

 Mike remains a looming presence the whole year even though he remained in Chiang Mai.
 When I had a cliff-dive accident, his reassuring words went a long way.
 When I came to Bangkok, he invited me to stay a full 2 weeks in his luxurious hotel room at Nawa Saraan in Chiang Mai.
 When he sensed I didn't even have the money to make the trip (that was the time I landed in Bangkok with only $50), he offered to buy my Bitcoin Cash (even though he never liked crypto-currencies).

 In Chiang Mai, he gave me a SIM card for my phone, threw me some cash, "I don't like to see this guy's face in my wallet!
 Here, have it." - and he was talking Mao Tse Tung on Chinese Yuan and US presidents on US dollars.
-I accepted clearly assuring him I would take it as a loan (I've already paid most, but I still owe him around $63).
+I accepted clearly assuring him I would take it as a loan (I've already paid most, but I still owe him around $63) [as of Feb 2019, I have already fully paid him].

 When I visited Bangkok again, he again invited me to come up to Chiang Mai - I felt a little awkward staying in his hotel again so soon and forfeiting lost revenue from his cash-paying hotel guests.